-- The mark NR (Not Reported) indicates the instructor did not submit a grade.
-The NR mark is not counted in computing grade point averages.
+The mark NR (Not Reported) indicates the instructor did not submit a grade.
 For courses required for a degree or certificate, a grade must be given before a degree can be granted.
+The NR mark is not counted in grade point averages.

-- The mark SF (Stopped Attending–Fail) denotes that the student stopped attending the course and did not formally withdraw.
-The SF mark counts as an F (zero quality points) in computing grade point averages and must be accompanied by a date of last attendance in the course.
+The mark SF (Stopped Attending–Fail) denotes that the student stopped attending the course and did not formally withdraw.
+The SF mark counts as an F (zero quality points) in grade point averages and must be accompanied by a date of last attendance in the course.
 Faculty who cannot determine the exact date of last attendance may use the date of the last academic activity in which students participated.
-SF marks are not appropriate for students who stop attending after the course withdrawal deadline.
-After that time, grades should be based on student performance in the completion of course requirements.

-- The mark WF is used by the College of Podiatric Medicine to denote that the student has withdrawn from the University or from any individual course/rotation with failing status after seven weeks of course instruction.
-The WF mark is not used in computing grade point averages.
+The mark WF is used by the College of Podiatric Medicine to denote that the student has withdrawn from the University or from any individual course/rotation with failing status after seven weeks of course instruction.
+The WF mark is not counted in grade point averages.

-- The mark WP is used by the College of Podiatric Medicine to denote that the student has withdrawn from the University or from any individual course/rotation with passing status after seven weeks of course instruction.
-The WP mark is not used in computing grade point averages.
+The mark WP is used by the College of Podiatric Medicine to denote that the student has withdrawn from the University or from any individual course/rotation with passing status after seven weeks of course instruction.
+The WP mark is not counted in grade point averages.

 With the exceptions of the IN, IP and NR marks, once grades are submitted, they are final and will not be changed except in cases of administrative error.
 Grades will not be changed by allowing the students to do additional work (e.g., retaking exams; redoing papers; submitting extra credit papers, reports, etc.) or by using criteria other than those applied to all students in the class.